-Marie Luise Viktoria of Saxe-Coburg-Saalfeld was born on 17 August 1786 and was the fourth daughter of Franz Frederick Anton, Duke of Saxe-Coburg-Saalfeld, and his second wife, Augusta of Reuss-Ebersdorf.
+Marie Louise Victoire of Saxe-Coburg-Saalfeld was born on 17 August 1786 and was the fourth daughter of Franz Frederick Anton, Duke of Saxe-Coburg-Saalfeld, and his second wife, Augusta of Reuss-Ebersdorf.

-Victoria briefly considered returning home to Germany but with the succession in such a precarious state, she gambled on her daughter becoming heir to the throne and decided to stay in England.
-Unfortunately, the duchess was only given a minor stipend by the British government which was nowhere near enough to support her family and pay off the substantial debts accrued by her late husband, so she was forced to rely on the generosity of her brother, Leopold.
+After the Duke’s death, Victoire briefly considered returning home to Germany but with the succession in such a precarious state, she gambled on her daughter becoming heir to the throne and decided to stay in England.
+Unfortunately, the Duchess was only given a minor stipend by the British government which was nowhere near enough to support her family and pay off the substantial debts accrued by her late husband, so she was forced to rely on the generosity of her brother, Leopold.
 After the death of George IV and the succession of William IV, Alexandrina Victoria became heiress presumptive, so the duchess was given a larger income as it was unseemly for a British heiress to be receiving support from a foreign national, especially one who was now King of the Belgians.